PayBreak/retailer-integration-guide/_includes/welcome.md

 1. Once your PayBreak merchant application is approved you will receive a welcome email inviting you to create a PayBreak merchant account.
-Please follow the steps in the email to create your account, when you have logged in you will be in the PayBreak merchant back office.
+Please follow the steps in the email to create your account, when you have logged in you will be in the PayBreak Merchant Back Office.
-1. Understand the loan application process and options for integration.
+1. Understand the loan application process.
-1. Choose a checkout type that best suites your business needs.
 1. Follow the instructions in this document to achieve a smooth integration.

 Let's begin.